Algebraic Structures and Stochastic Differential Equations driven by Levy processes: Introduction

-Third, temporarily reverting the discussion to stochastic Taylor approximations, we prove a new result which is an important step towards our main result.
+\emph{Step (3).} We temporarily revert our discussion to stochastic Taylor approximations.
+We prove a new result for such schemes which is an important step towards our main result.
 This concerns the relative accuracy of strong numerical methods for L\'evy-driven stochastic differential systems generated by truncating the stochastic Taylor expansion according to word length or mean-square grading.
 The length of any word $w\in\mathbb A$ is the number of letters it contains while its mean-square grading is similar but zero letters are counted twice---consistent with the $L^2$-norm of $I_w$.
 Suppose $R_t^{\mathrm{wl}}(y_0)$ and $R_t^{\mathrm{ms}}(y_0)$ are the remainders generated by truncating the separated stochastic Taylor expansion for $y_t$ by keeping all words of length and mean-square grade less than or equal to $n$, respectively.
-Then in \textsection~\ref{sec:wlvsms} we prove that at leading order for all $n$ we have
+Then in \textsection~\ref{sec:wlvsms} (see Theorem~\ref{th:msvswo}) we prove that at leading order for all $n$ we have

 There is computational effort involved in simulating any such word length stochastic Taylor approximation due to the extra iterated integrals included.
-However those that are included are indexed by words which include at least one drift (zero) letter or repeated L\'evy (non-zero) letters which are computationally less burdensome to compute than those indexed by words containing completely distinct non-zero letters.
+However those that are included are indexed by words which include at least one drift (zero) letter, i.e.~integrating with respect to ${\mathrm d}t$, or repeated L\'evy (non-zero) letters which are computationally less burdensome to compute than those indexed by words containing completely distinct non-zero letters.
 We assess the trade off of accuracy versus computational effort once we introduce our main result next.